Leo Express: Trains

-Initially, LEO Express operated five Stadler Flirt five-car electric multiple units, which been specially adapted to perform long-distance services.
-These have been claimed by the company to provide the fastest acceleration of any train operating in the Czech Republic, achieved via its modern and lightweight design and relatively powerful engines; these are also capable of attaining maximum permittable national speed of 160km/h.
-The interior has been designed for intercity travellers, and has been configured to provide three travelling classes: Economy, Business and Premium.
+Initially, Leo Express operated five Stadler Flirt five-car electric multiple units, which have been specially adapted to perform long-distance services.
+These have been claimed by the company to provide the fastest acceleration of any train operating in the Czech Republic, achieved via its modern and lightweight design and relatively powerful engines; these are also capable of attaining the maximum national speed of 160km/h.
+The interior has been designed for intercity travelers, and has been configured to provide three travelling classes: Economy, Business and Premium.
 In Premium Class, the seats are foldable to a sleeping position.
-Various amenities are present on these trains, including full air conditioning, WiFi coverage, information and entertainment systems, onboard catering, ecologically closed toilets, wheelchair-accessible facilities, and daily newspapers and magazines.
-The livery used by LEO Express is predominantly black with golden details, along with the company's white logo being placed in prominent locations.
+Various amenities are present on these trains, including full air conditioning, Wi-Fi coverage, information and entertainment systems, onboard catering, ecologically closed toilets, wheelchair-accessible facilities, and daily newspapers and magazines.
+The livery used by Leo Express is predominantly black with golden details, along with the company's white logo being placed in prominent locations.
 On 5 February 2012, the first of these trains was formally delivered to the company.

-On 27 September 2016, LEO Express signed an order for CRRC Zhuzhou Locomotive to supply three electric multiple unit trains in mid-2018; the arrangement include a framework agreement for up to 30 more which would be delivered between 2019 and 2021.
+On 27 September 2016, Leo Express signed an order for CRRC Zhuzhou Locomotive to supply three electric multiple unit trains in mid-2018; the arrangement includes a framework agreement for up to 30 more which would be delivered between 2019 and 2021.
 At the time, this order was stated as supporting the operator's plans to expand beyond the Czech Republic and Slovakia.
-However, in April 2022, reports emerged that Leo Express had cancelled its contract with CRRC.
+However, in April 2022, reports emerged that Leo Express had cancelled its contract with CRRC, after undergoing two years of testing but failing to achieve certification based on European TSI regulations to allow operation.

+As of 2023, Leo announced intentions for a service from Oostende on the Belgian coast to Bratislava.

 Buses

-LEO Express operates a fleet of black livery buses between Bohumín (Silesia), Katowice and Kraków (Poland) which run twice per day.
-They also run a service from Košice (Slovakia) to Krakow passing through Poprad and the Tatras region and Krakow Airport.
-In June 2015, the operator introduced a new network branded LEO Express Easy, which runs connections between Prague, Tábor, České Budějovice and Český Krumlov as well as between Košice, Michalovce, Uzhhorod and Mukacheve.
+Leo Express operates a fleet of black livery buses between Bohumín (Silesia), Katowice and Kraków (Poland) which run twice per day.
+In June 2015, the operator introduced a new network branded LEO Express Easy, which runs connections between Prague, Tábor, České Budějovice and Český Krumlov as well as between Košice, Michalovce, Uzhhorod and Mukachevo.
 The company's bus timetables are integrated with their train timetables.